Natural Gas Safety

 Potential hazards include fire, explosion or suffocation, however natural gas alone will not burn or explode.
 It needs the right amount of air and an ignition source.
 More than half of the reported natural gas accidents are caused by people digging before utility lines are marked.
 Call 811 two business days before digging.

-• Have your natural gas appliances, heating system, chimney and venting systems inspected every year by a qualified heating contractor.
+• Have natural gas appliances, heating system, chimney and venting systems inspected every year by a qualified heating contractor.

 • Gas appliances and furnaces need fresh air for proper combustion.
 Combustion products need to be vented to the outdoors.
 Keep flues, ducts and vents attached to appliances and heating systems in good condition and clear of obstructions.